sshankt/Pizza_Sales_SQL/README.md

 2. **Revenue Analysis**: Calculated the total revenue generated from pizza sales.
 3. **Highest-Priced Pizza**: Identified the most expensive pizza on the menu.
 4. **Most Common Pizza Size**: Discovered the most frequently ordered pizza size.
-5. **Pizza Categories**: Found the total quantity of pizzas ordered in each category.
+5. **Pizza Categories**: Find the total quantity of pizzas ordered in each category.
 6. **Top 3 Pizza Types**: Ranked the top 3 most ordered pizzas by revenue.
-7. **Daily Trends**: Grouped orders by date to calculate the average pizzas ordered per day.
+7. **Daily Trends**: Grouped orders by date to calculate the average daily pizzas.
 8. **Category Revenue Analysis**: Identified the top 3 most ordered pizzas by revenue for each category.
 9. **Cumulative Revenue**: Analyzed the cumulative revenue generated over time.